hugmanrique/opaque-argument-types/README.md

 an opaque type to the backend server.
 This means that any [`Command`](https://github.com/Mojang/brigadier/blob/master/src/main/java/com/mojang/brigadier/Command.java) or [`SuggestionProvider`](https://github.com/Mojang/brigadier/blob/master/src/main/java/com/mojang/brigadier/suggestion/SuggestionProvider.java) on that node are ignored.

+Using a static import to call the methods in the [`OpaqueArgumentTypes`](https://javadoc.io/doc/me.hugmanrique/opaque-argument-types/latest/me/hugmanrique/opaqueargumenttypes/OpaqueArgumentTypes.html) class is encouraged (this follows the convention used in [Brigadier](https://github.com/Mojang/brigadier)).

 ## License